WadoodAbdul/clinical_ner_benchmark/docs/reproducing_results.md

 ```

-the snippet above saves the result in the `reproduces_results` folder.
+the snippet above saves the result in the `reproduced_results` folder.